joaomelo/mytable/README.md

 # App Features

-The most important concept of the app is the **job**.
-The job is a configuration about how an Airtable's table data should be transformed by the app.
+The most important concept of the app is **job**.
+The job is a configuration about how an Airtable's table should be transformed by the app.

 In the jobs UI, the user specifies the table location, its fields, and guiding parameters like if emojis should be used in the path field or if recurring items should be handled.
 All options are accompanied by helping tooltips.

-After the job requiring fields are filled, the user can press the run command in the home screen to apply the jobs setup to all records in the corresponding table.
+After the job required fields are filled, the user can press the run command in the home screen to apply the jobs setup to all records in the corresponding table.
 The user can also activate a timer on the home screen that will run all jobs every few minutes.

 # Getting Started